chef/automate/components/docs-chef-io/content/automate/servicenow_integration_addendum.md

 #### Role x_chef_automate.api

-The `x_chef_automate.api` role is suitable for users responsible for integrating the Chef Automate data into the application.
-It is advisable to create a new user specifically for this role.
+The `x_chef_automate.api` role is suitable for users responsible for integrating the Chef Automate data into ServiceNow.
+It's advisable to create a new user specifically for this role.
 This user's credentials are needed to configure the Chef Automate server for communication with the application.

 Note that for integration with CMDB data, you need to assign the _OOB ITIL_ role.
-In addition, you must select **Web service** access for this user role.
+Also, you must select **Web service** access for this user role.